larsocai/fetch-and-render-data-exercise/README.md

+# Fetch & Render Data Exercise

+The exercise involves fetching and rendering data from the Game of Thrones API in a React application.
+It fetches data from the Game of Thrones API, allows users to search for characters, and displays the matching results in paginated format.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).